Tacohontas/Jonathan_Individuell-uppgift---API/README.md

 - No field is empty
 - Token is valid

-Will get A confirm message on success.
+Will get A confirm message on success.<br>
 Error message/s on failed operations.

 ## checkout_Cart